../_images/week1.jpeg

 The minor Director will welcome you during this Monday morning session.
 He will introduce you to the minor, the transdisciplinary side of it, what we want to achieve, structure and schedule, contact details, etc.

 In a collaborative project, it’s important to have a strong understanding of shared expectations.
 We will start the discussion by clarifying the expectations of the teaching team and have time to discuss your expectations.
-Once the groups are assigned, you will develop shared expectations within your own group.
+Once the groups are assigned, you will further develop shared expectations within your own group.

 Key Concepts#